hiroyuki/ofxArtnet/README.md

 transmission of DMX and related data over IP networks.

 ##warning

-* The nord's subnet and universe are currently fixed to 0x01
 * The addon is used with enttec ODE.
 But I suppose this will work with other artnet devices